-Behavioral interview questions are typically asked at job interviews to gauge how successful you are at problem solving.
+Behavioral interview questions are often asked in job interviews to gauge how successful you are at problem-solving.
 These questions can provide the interviewer with insight into your personality, skills and abilities.
 Because each behavioral interview question requires you to share a specific story that highlights your strengths and skills, thoughtful preparation can help you feel confident and prepared.

-In this article, we offer some tips for preparing and responding to questions and also offer 10 sample questions and examples to help you form your own answers.
+In this article, we offer some tips for preparing and responding to questions by topic and also offer 10 sample questions and examples to help you form your own answers.

 What are behavioral interview questions?

-Behavioral interview questions are questions that focus on how you've handled different work situations in the past to reveal your personality, abilities and skills.
+Behavioral interview questions are those that focus on how you've handled various situations in the workplace and reveal your character traits, abilities and skills.
 These questions give an interviewer an idea of how you would behave if a similar situation were to arise, the logic being that your success in the past will show success in the future.

 Unlike traditional interview questions, behavior job interview techniques look for concrete examples of skills and experiences that relate to the position.
 Your answers to these questions should provide a brief story that illustrates your skills and strengths as an employee.
 For each answer, give the interviewer the background to the story briefly, specific actions you took and the results.